morewings/react-calendar-toolkit/src/components/DatePicker/DatePicker.md

 ``year > month > day``

-Datepicker toolkit architecture introduces concept of __precision__.
+Datepicker toolkit architecture introduces concepts of __precision__ and __calendar__.

 Precision defines accuracy of date being selected.
 E.g. if `props.precision === 'month'` user can select between only month entries.
 Also only year and month calendars are available with this setting.

+Calendar is a collection of date entries (year, month or day).
+Each entry (can be React Component or DOM node)  receives corresponding `Date` object and ``onDateSet`` props.
+Each Calendar has corresponding precision.

 ![Selector structure](selector-structure.png)